AidLite Python API Documentation

 Load Model load_model()

-After the interpreter object completes initialization, the required model file can be loaded for the interpreter, completing the model loading process.
-Subsequent inference processes will use the loaded model resources.
+After the interpreter object completes the initialization operation, the required model file can be loaded for the interpreter to complete the model loading work.
+The subsequent inference process uses the loaded model resources.

 API | load_model |